kmwang123/cme211-notes/ExamReview.md

 True
 >>> a = 1024
 >>> b = 1024
->>> a is b <- pointing to two diff integer objects that happen to have the same value
+>>> a is b  #pointing to two diff integer objects that happen to have the same value False
-False
 >>> a = 16
 >>> b = 16
 >>> a is b
-True
-small integers are handled differently in python (see preallocated integers)
+True #small integers are handled differently in python (see preallocated integers)
 >>>
 ```